AdobeDocs/uxp-photoshop/src/pages/ps_reference/interfaces/executioncontext.md

 # ExecutionContext

-This object is passed to the callback of `core.executeAsModal` for modality related APIs
+This object is passed to the callback of `core.executeAsModal` for modality related APIs.

 ## Properties